rmcharchian/Game-Questions/README.md

 Link to a read-only version of your scope document or other relevant documentation here (optional).
 Remove if unused.

+## Questions

+- [ ] On askQuestions.html angular.js message in console.
+Also, is there a reason to have the angular.min.js.gzip file in vendors?
+Haven't seen it before and does not appear to be doing anything.
+- [ ] On index.html I originally installed popper.js because the Bootstrap 4 page said I would need it.
+Do I?
+- [ ]

 ## Features to Complete

 - [ ] Database